What is Google Trends?

 What do the numbers in Google Trends mean?

-The numbers in Google Trends represent search interest on a scale of 0 to 100, measured relative to the peak popularity of that term (100).
+The numbers in Google Trends represent search interest on a scale of 0 to 100, measured relative to the peak popularity of that term (100) during the selected time frame.
 Learn more about relative search interest.

 To see actual search volumes, you'd need to use a tool like Glimpse, a Chrome extension that enhances Google Trends with absolute search volume.

-What does Google Trends measure?
-The tool uses a 0-100 ranking to measure relative search interest, showing the current popularity of a given term relative to its peak popularity during the selected time frame.
+What does Google Trends measure and what is the unit of measurement?
+It uses a 0-100 ranking to measure units of relative search interest, showing the current popularity of a given term relative to its peak popularity during the selected time frame.
 100 represents the peak, while 50 represents half of that peak, and 0 indicates insufficient data.
 Learn more about relative search interest.

 To see actual search volumes, you'd need to use a tool like Glimpse, a Chrome extension that enhances Google Trends with absolute search volume.